Iterable/iterable-web-sdk/README.md

 If your Iterable project is hosted on Iterable's [European data center (EUDC)](https://support.iterable.com/hc/articles/17572750887444), you'll need to configure Iterable's Web SDK to interact with Iterable's EU-based API endpoints.

 To do this, on the web server that hosts your site, set the `IS_EU_ITERABLE_SERVICE` environment variable to `true`.
-Some customers have reported issues with this in their builds, if this does not work, try importing `config` and adding this line
+Some customers have reported issues with this in their builds.
+If this does not work, try importing `config` and adding this line

 ```
 config.setConfig({isEuIterableService: true});